mgechev/blog.mgechev.com/_posts/2017-01-17-angular-in-production.md

   - TypeScript
 ---

-In this informal essay I'll go through a case study of my experience in using Angular (2 and above) in production.
+In this informal essey I'll go through a case study of my experience in using Angular (2 and above) in production.

 Last April, together with a small team, we started working on an educational application; the second version of a product that I developed about 3 years ago using Angular 1.